ericamourao/ericamourao.github.io/README.md

-    * The course was called B.Sc in Informatica and Information Technology until 2007.
+    * The course B.Sc. in Computer Science was called B.Sc in Informatica and Information Technology until 2007.